Medford, local police facing suits after homeless camp sweep

 Attorney Justin Rosas, who represents the arrestees, called the arrests unconstitutional, disputing the park was ever closed to the public to justify trespassing charges.

 In a statement, and in tort claims obtained by Oregon Public Broadcasting, Rosas said arrestees were denied medication, harassed and held for hours after posting bail at the Jackson County Jail.

-The Associated Press has emailed county Sheriff Nathan Sickler seeking comment.
+Jackson County lawyer Joel Benton told The Associated Press in an email Wednesday that the county received the tort claim notice and declined to comment further, citing practice and policy not to comment on pending or ongoing litigation.

 Rosas said the lawsuit’s goal is to provoke better treatment of people living outside in southern Oregon.